mariasori/README-generator/README.md

 # Node.js Challenge - README Generator

 ## Description
 The purpose of this project is to create a README file generator using Node.js, inquirer, and fs.
-Upon installation of node and inquirer, the user can rude the application and enter in all necessary information to fill in a complete README.md file.
+Upon installation of node and inquirer, the user can run the application and enter in all necessary information to fill in a complete README.md file.

 ## Table of Contents
 - [Description](#description)